coder/docs/admin/satellites/geo-dns.md

 1. If you've enabled Git account linking, log into each Git provider and update Coder's redirect URI to reflect your new access URL.

-At this point, all users should be able to access Coder via the GeoDNS access URL.
+At this point, all users should be able to access Coder via the unified access URL.
 Your DNS server will automatically route users to their nearest geographical primary or satellite deployment for low latency.
 OIDC logins should work as expected across all domain names, including the primary access URL.

-## Create a GeoDNS load balancer on Cloudflare
+## Create a geo DNS load balancer on Cloudflare

-To create a GeoDNS load balancer on Cloudflare:
+To create a geo DNS load balancer on Cloudflare:

-1. Log in to Cloudflare, and select the domain on which you want your GeoDNS hostname to exist.
+1. Log in to Cloudflare, and select the domain on which you want your geo DNS hostname to exist.

 1. Expand the **Traffic** app on the sidebar and select **Load Balancing**.